 Paint Brush is an ideal plant for a shady rock garden or for difficult parts of the garden receiving poor light, where it can be left to multiply for many years.

-It also makes an excellent subject for plastic or terracotta containers and these need not be deep as the roots naturally spread out horizontally.
-Pots of Paint Brush can be grown very successfully on a shady veranda and it is also suitable as an indoor plant where it should be placed in a position receiving dappled light but not direct sunlight.
-Plants like to become pot-bound and mature bulbs flower reliably every year, and only need to be divided every 7 or 8 years when flowering performance starts to diminish.
-Paint Brush is not hardy and has to be grown under the protection of the cool greenhouse in countries with very cold winter conditions.
+It also makes an excellent subject for plastic or terracotta containers, and these need not be deep as the roots naturally spread out horizontally.
+Pots of Paint Brush can be grown very successfully on a shady veranda, and it is also suitable as an indoor plant where it should be placed in a position receiving dappled light but not direct sunlight.
+Plants like to become pot-bound, and mature bulbs flower reliably every year and only need to be divided every 7 or 8 years when flowering performance starts to diminish.
+However, paint Brush is not hardy and has to be grown under the protection of the cool greenhouse in countries with very cold winter conditions.

 - Back to genus Haemanthus